The Central Remedial Clinic, Dublin, Ireland offered the World's First Mobile Gait Analysis Service.

 All services required by a person with a physical disability, ranging from medical to social and technical are provided from CRC’s main centre in Ireland’s capital city, Dublin.

-The objective data provided by gait analysis enables doctors and surgeons to differentiate between a number of medical conditions which result in walking difficulties, to make confident recommendations for surgical and medical treatments and afterwards to monitor patient progress and objectively evaluate the different treatments.
 The benefits and use of this technology are well documented in the treatment of children with neuromuscular disorders such as cerebral palsy.
-The CRC gait laboratory team is headed by Prof. Tim O’Brien, orthopaedic surgeon and medical director of the gait laboratory.
+The CRC gait laboratory team was founded by Prof. Tim O’Brien.

 Although CRC has a fixed laboratory in Dublin featuring Codamotion equipment, it uses a separate mobile system, consisting of twin CX1 sensor units, A portable walkway, force plate, and EMG system.